Linguastat/spaCy/README.rst

     # This setup creates the required files but DOES NOT install it into python as an egg.
 The PYTHONPATH above
     # allows spacy to imported and ran.
     python setup.py build_ext --inplace

+    # Now load a model (english as an example)
+    python -m spacy download en

 Compared to regular install via pip, `requirements.txt <requirements.txt>`_ additionally installs developer dependencies such as Cython.
 For more details